 When many people think of gynecologists, they think of the doctor.
-You see, if you’re going to have a baby.
+You see if you’re going to have a baby.
 However, gynecologists aren’t just for expecting mothers.
-There are all kinds of reasons why you may need to see a gynecologist.
+There are many reasons why you may need to see a gynecologist.

 6 Common Reasons to See a Gynecologist

 Check out this guide to discover the top reasons to see a gynecologist.

 According to the CDC, about 64.9% of women ages 15 to 49 are using some form of contraception.
 While many women go on birth control to prevent unwanted pregnancies, it’s essential to understand that there are also other benefits to birth control.